 Stepping into uncharted territory was one thing, but I was also blocked in the center of the dance break and was trusted with a stunt I had never tried.
 I wasn’t the best with facial expressions and was a newbie to waacking, but I was determined to make it work, and the fact that this project was a massive team effort was all the more reason to push myself to put in my hundred hours.
 One crucial lesson I learnt that was especially important here was to take a step back, listen, and absorb what my crewmates and coaches were saying because it was easy to fall into my own little bubble and overlook details.
 Without everyone seeing eye to eye and locking in together, we would not be able to deliver a powerful performance.

-For 6 months, we learnt to grab the choreography by its reins and master it with the help of our coaches, who constantly reminded us to lock and flow our bodies accordingly, make sharp movements, and effectively communicate through facial expressions.
+For 6 months, we learned to grab the choreography by its reins and master it with the help of our coaches, who constantly reminded us to lock and flow our bodies accordingly, make sharp movements, and effectively communicate through facial expressions.
 A mere 1x8 could be repeated again and again to ensure that we were synchronized.
 It would be foolish, in my opinion, to disregard the fact that one of the reasons this project produced satisfactory results was our chemistry.
 In our 4 years together, we’ve won and lost competitions, seen each other improve, and most importantly, grown together as a team.
 The long hours spent working on this project brought us closer and strengthened the desire to deliver our best.

 After watching the final cut, I realized that I didn’t care if this video didn’t get a significant number of views or if the audience wasn’t fond of it.
 With this project, we all left our comfort zones and challenged ourselves artistically in ways we hadn’t done before.
 I myself struggled with facial expressions a lot as they weren’t my forté, but by the time we shot this I truly felt that I had delivered on that end.
 I had never seen me, personally, and us as a group, perform that way.
 I went in there, poured my heart and soul into it to truly deliver Ribelles’ crème de la crème of performances, and left feeling absolutely content.
-The same could not be said for this next project.
+However/That being said,The same could not be said for this next project.

 Then, describe another collaborative project that left you unsatisfied.
 Discuss your role in the project and explain why this collaboration frustrated you.